lancepokaiwang/Golang_Web_Crawling/README.md

 ## Notes
 1. Using existing gframework or libraries is a good approach.
 2. Be aware of NOT sending query too frequent.
-3. Query result limit can be specified.
+3. Query result threshold can be specified in advance.
 Out-of-stock merchandise can be ignored as well.